hubchain/tech-challenge-frontend/README.md

 Hey Front-End developer.
 Welcome.

-To protect the world from vilains are hero's mission!
+To protect the world from villains are hero's mission!
 Your mission, should you choose to accept it, is to carve out up to 16 hours and create a single page application (SPA) to build up the best team using [Disney Marvel's Amazing API](https://developer.marvel.com/).
-Your application should show a random vilain to be defeated and then allow a registered user to create an awesome 3-to-7 hero team.
+Your application should show a random villain to be defeated and then allow a registered user to create an awesome 3-to-7 hero team.

 > **Hey this is important!**
 > We hope you can spend about 8 hours on this project.
 If you can finish faster -- great!
 If not, limit yourself and don't spend much longer than 16 hours MAX.